tektoncd/pipeline/docs/tutorial.md

   for details)
 - Passing `--insecure` as an argument to Kaniko tasks lets us push to an insecure registry.
-- Running a local (insecure) Docker registry: this can be run with
+- Running a local (insecure) Docker registry: this can run with

 `docker run -d -p 5000:5000 --name registry-srv -e REGISTRY_STORAGE_DELETE_ENABLED=true registry:2`